KenHV/kenharris.xyz/content/blog/linux-tweaks.md

 description: "A repository of tweaks for Arch Linux."
 ---

 This post is intended to be a repository of tweaks for Arch Linux.
-It also assumes you already know how to set up Arch Linux on your machine.
+You must know how to set up an Arch Linux install beforehand.

 Go through with the [Arch installation guide](https://wiki.archlinux.org/title/Installation_guide).
 I go with Ext4 for my partitions.
 Refer to [bytes-per-inode ratio](https://wiki.archlinux.org/title/Ext4#Bytes-per-inode_ratio) and [reserved block](https://wiki.archlinux.org/title/Ext4#Reserved_blocks) sections before creating your Ext4 partition.
 As for the kernel, just use `linux-zen`.
 Don't bother with all those super fancy sounding custom kernels you find out there.
 Once you finish the base install, boot into your new system.